Trowel/trowel.github.io/pages/documentation/trowel-core/use-a-component/customize.md

 }
 ```

-If the variable is binded to an element selector like the variable `$button-icon--background-color` below it will generate a selector where the modifier is written on the block selector and not on the element :
+If the variable is binded to an element selector like the variable `$button-icon--background-color` below, it will generate a selector where the modifier is written on the block selector and not on the element :

 ```scss
 $button-icon--background-color: (